10 Effects of Narcissistic Parents and How to Deal

 10. Seek professional help

-A very important step in the healing journey regarding being raised by a narcissist is to seek professional help.
+A significant step in the healing journey regarding being raised by a narcissist is to seek professional help.
 Mental health issues such as low self-esteem, low self-worth, depression, anxiety, and others that are an effect of narcissistic upbringing may require help from a therapist or relationship counseling.

 FAQs